SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/getting_started/install_library.en.md

 ...
 ```

-Use Ctrl-Shift-P and type "NuGet Add Package", and select required Selenium packages.
+From vscode, Use Ctrl-Shift-P and type "NuGet Add Package", and select required Selenium packages.
 Now you can use the examples in the documentation related to C# with vscode.

 ## Next Step